rob10campbell/PRoPS-colloids_setup/06-Modifying-HOOMDblue.md

 ```
 <br>

-## Modifying The Existing Modifications
+## Working with the Existing Modifications

 The modifications expect a **default code** written for a **specific type of system**.
 We assume that there are NO wall particles and NO charged particles (the only interactions are between A-A, A-B, and B-B particles types).
 If you need to add either of these features, then the modifications to HOOMD-blue will need to be updated, accordingly (mainly by adjusting the way aliases are called in the `PotentialPairDPDThermo.h` file)